 How To Invest With Limited Funds

 We all heard the old saying “Make your money work for you” right?
 Investing can sound tough if you don’t have a lot of money lying around.
-But investing can be for everyone — even if you only have spare change.
+According to Grant Cardone, investing can be for everyone — even if you only have spare change.

 Acorns fees are $1 per month for all accounts with a balance under $5,000 and .25% of the balance per year on accounts over $5,000.
 Compared to traditional management, mutual funds, and DIY ETFs, this fee is incredibly low.